 According to the Competition Law (in Latvian - Konkurences likums), the Group is the dominant player in the heat and electricity market.
-In addition, a new provision of the Competition Law prohibits companies from violating the principles of equal competition and unjustifiably restricting the ability for private entrepreneurs to operate in the market.
+In addition, the Competition Law prohibits companies from violating the principles of equal competition and unjustifiably restricting the ability for private entrepreneurs to operate in the market.
 If the Competition Council found violations of the Competition Law, this could have serious legal, financial and reputational consequences for the Group.